Azure/azure-iot-sdks/c/doc/run_sample_on_raspberrypi2_raspbian.md

   > Note: You can skip this step if you just want to build the sample application without running it.

 <a name="preparing"/>
-## Prepare the Raspberry Pi 2 board
+## Prepare the Raspberry Pi 2

-- Install the latest Raspbian operating system on your Raspberry Pi 2 by following the instructions in the [NOOBS setup guide](http://www.raspberrypi.org/help/noobs-setup/).
+1. Install the latest Raspbian operating system on your Raspberry Pi 2 by following the instructions in the [NOOBS setup guide](http://www.raspberrypi.org/help/noobs-setup/).

-- When the installation process is complete, the Raspberry Pi configuration menu (raspi-config) loads.
+1. When the installation process is complete, the Raspberry Pi configuration menu (raspi-config) loads.
 Here you are able to set the time and date for your region and enable a Raspberry Pi camera board, or even create users.
 Under **Advanced Options**, enable **ssh** so you can access the device remotely with PuTTY or WinSCP.
 For more information, see https://www.raspberrypi.org/documentation/remote-access/ssh/.

-- Connect your Raspberry Pi to your network using an ethernet cable or by using a WiFi dongle on the device.
+1. Connect your Raspberry Pi to your network using an ethernet cable or by using a WiFi dongle on the device.

-- You need to discover the IP address of your Raspberry Pi before your can connect using PuTTY.
+1. You need to determine the IP address of your Raspberry Pi in order to connect over the network.
 For more information, see https://www.raspberrypi.org/documentation/troubleshooting/hardware/networking/ip-address.md.

-- Once you see that your board is working, open an SSH terminal program such as [PuTTY](http://www.putty.org/) on your desktop machine.
+1. Once you see that your board is working, open an SSH terminal program such as [PuTTY](http://www.putty.org/) on your desktop machine.

-- Use the IP address from step 4 as the Host name, Port=22, and Connection type=SSH to complete the connection.
+1. Use the IP address from step 4 as the Host name, Port=22, and Connection type=SSH to complete the connection.

-- When prompted, log in with username **pi**, and password **raspberry**.
+1. When prompted, log in with username **pi**, and password **raspberry**.

-- Create a **root** account using the following command `sudo passwd root` and choosing a new password:
+1. Create a **root** account using the following command `sudo passwd root` and choosing a new password:

   ![][1]